rmit-ir/GRAG-LiveRAG/scripts/aws/README.md

 This workflow:

-1. Deploys the EC2 LLM instance
+1. Deploys the EC2 LLM instance with your chosen application type
 2. Waits for the instance to be fully ready
-3. Run your tasks
+3. Runs your tasks
 4. Automatically stops and cleans up resources after your tasks are complete

 ## Manage The EC2 Instance